nicole-caldwell/nicole-caldwell.github.io/2020-09-13-the-dating-approach-to-software-design.md

 This would be a winning thing to say for the right need.
 They didn't ask for the requirements first, clearly!

 Of course, in dating you can't ask for requirements.
 You just find out as you go.

-Breakthrough time!
-I've always been confident about this and I should be just as confident with software design and creation because these are the SAME JOB.

 The "problem space" is the person looking for a soul mate and their needs in a life partner.